 Domain registration services use a domain name service or domain name system (DNS) to track assigned domain names and their corresponding IP addresses.
-Each device that is connected to the Internet must have a unique IP address which consists of four numbers separated by dots (e.g., 126.96.36.1990).
+Each device that is connected to the internet must have a unique IP address that consists of four numbers separated by dots (e.g., 126.96.36.1990).
 The DNS uses TCP/IP, a set of communications protocols for connecting computers that are not part of the same network.
 TCP/IP provides reliable communication and is suitable for multiplexing.
-Transmission control protocol or TCP enables two hosts to establish a connection and exchange data.
-IP or Internet protocol defines the IP datagram as the basic unit of transmitted information.
+Transmission control protocol, or TCP, enables two hosts to establish a connection and exchange data.
+IP, or internet protocol, defines the IP datagram as the basic unit of transmitted information.
 For domain registration services, DNS management is a central activity.

 Domain registration services enable businesses, education institutions, and governmental agencies to register a domain name with the appropriate suffix.
 In the United States, there are several common internet suffixes: